Physics 178/278 - Biophysics and dynamics of neurons and networks

 DK lecture notes (7.5 MB PDF)

-Statistical mechanics of neural networks - Sompolinsky reprint (4.0 MB PDF)
+Statistical Mechanics of Neural Networks - Sompolinsky reprint (4.0 MB PDF)

 Electrophysiology in the age of light - Scanziani & Hausser reprint (2.2 MB PDF)

-(Chapter 3) - Recurrent neuronal networks: Invariant tuning and continuous attractors
+(Chapter 4) - Recurrent neuronal networks: Invariant tuning and continuous attractors

 DK lecture notes (7.2 MB PDF)

-Invariant tuning - Shapley & Sompolinsky reprint (1.1 MB PDF)
+New Perspectives on the Mechanisms for Orientation Selectivity - Shapley & Sompolinsky reprint (1.1 MB PDF)

-Modeling feature selectivity in local cortical circuits - Hansel & Sompolinsky book chapter reprint (3.7 Mb PDF)
+Modeling Feature Selectivity in Local Cortical Circuits - Hansel & Sompolinsky book chapter reprint (3.7 Mb PDF)

-DK lecture notes (7.4 MB PDF)
+DK lecture notes (4.2 MB PDF)

-DK lecture notes (14.9 MB PDF)
+DK lecture notes on Circuits of Weakly Coupled Phase Oscillators (5.1 MB PDF)

 The Beach Boys in 1966